 Like any other device, the PSVR is not immune to wear and tear.
 However, with proper care and proper usage of the device, it can last you more than its expected lifetime.

 Now that we’ve gone over the best heavy hardware and mobile VR headsets to buy in general, the question of whether you should actually stream VR on Twitch is posed to us.
 Is it actually a good way to grow a channel?
 More importantly, is it enjoyable?

-While we can’t give you an exact answer to this question, we can deep dive into some of the statistics.
-By looking at the popular game VRChat, arguably one of the most influential VR experiences, we see that it is ranked #78th in ‘unified rating’ by TwitchTracker, it has a few thousand viewers per day – and the peak viewers occurred on September 6th, 2020 at 81,185 viewers.
+While we can’t give you an exact answer to this question, we can dive deep into some of the statistics.
+By looking at the popular game VRChat, arguably one of the most influential VR experiences, we see that it is ranked #62nd in ‘unified rating’ by TwitchTracker.
+It has a few thousand viewers per day – and the peak viewers occurred on February 2, 2022 at 127,981 viewers.

 Whilst it might not bring in millions of viewers like Fortnite or Minecraft might – it is still very popular on the platform.

 In terms of enjoyment, VR is absolutely one of the greatest ways to enjoy playing video games.
 The drive to become fully immersed in your gaming experience is one shared by millions for many years, and this can now become a (virtual!) reality.